 - Cereal Trail Mix.
 Mix together low-sugar cereals with some nuts, seeds, raisins, or dried fruit.
 Adding cereal decreases the calorie density of trail mix, so you can eat more for fewer calories.
 Here are some low-sugar cereals:

 - Shredded Wheat (0 grams)

 - Brown Rice Cakes.
-Rice cakes are fun to munch on.
-This brand of crunchy Rice Rollers are very low sugar and great eaten alone.
+Rice cakes are fun to munch on, and have only two ingredients: brown puffed rice and salt.
+I get the Quaker brand of lightly salted rice cakes at my grocery store.
+Alternatively, this brand of crunchy Rice Rollers are very low sugar and great eaten alone.
 They are only 39 cents per rice cake and only 50 calories.

 - Popcorn.
 Pop popcorn at home and put it into individual bags for a very cheap, plant-based, light snack.

 - Energy Bites.
 While this is a higher-calorie snack, it will make everyone in your car a little happier.
 Get my favorite recipe bursting with nutritious chia and flax seeds by signing up for my email list.
 You’ll automatically get a free download of 10 healthy treats, and my energy bites are on there.

 - Healthy-ish Cookies.
 Try these Carrot Cake Breakfast Cookies, or these delicious garbanzo bean chocolate chip cookies for a special treat.
 Make them half-size to help you not eat them too fast!
 Homemade Aussie Bites are also delicious for snacks or breakfast-on-the-road.

 - Chia Pudding cups.
 I stir together 2 tbsp chia seeds with 1 cup light coconut milk and some frozen fruit, with a little honey or maple syrup if needed, and let sit overnight.
 These little containers would be perfect for chia pudding, oatmeal, hummus, rice pudding, etc.